 It’s no surprise that startup cash flow is a key concern of any founder.
 After all, running out of money is one of the top reasons why new businesses fail.
-In fact, 82% of businesses who have closed their doors have cited poor cash flow as the cause.
+In fact, 82% of businesses that have closed their doors have cited poor cash flow as the cause.
 When businesses are just getting started, it can be hard to gain traction and enough sales to have a positive cash flow.

 Of course, not having enough cash in the bank is stressful for any startup founder, but a lack of capital will also affect your ability to pay for payroll, expenses, and overhead.
 It’s tough to face such a high statistic, but there are steps that you can take as a startup founder to avoid cash flow problems in the first place.
 I’m diving into some of the main cash flow issues new startups face and how you can prevent them.